Shabucky1812/star-seekers/README.md

 ### Acknowledgements
 This was an incredibly rewarding and confidence-boosting project to work on.
 Going into planning, I had a million questions about Django and I was feeling very overwhelmed by the looming scope.
 Luckily however, I have been amazed at how much I have learnt taking Star Seekers from inception to completion!
 Despite the occassional challenge, I feel as though this project has gone smoothly and I am so proud of what I have achieved.
 I completely reworked how I manage my time whilst working for this website and my productivity has absolutely soared.
 Whilst I know the end-product isn't perfect, this project has taught me to trust myself, and completely re-invigorated my love for taking on challenges headfirst.
 I am truly thankful for Star Seekers.

-Additionaly, I would like to extend a huge thank you to my mentor Brian Macharia for all of his input to this project and his patience in me.
+Additionally, I would like to extend a huge thank you to my mentor Brian Macharia for all of his input to this project and his patience in me.
 Thank you so much!

 I hope you found this README insightful, have a great day.